Everything You Need to Know About Dog Butt Problems

 How Pooper Scooper Service Can Help

-Here is another reason to invest in regular pooper scooper service with Super Scoopers – dog poop contains parasites.
+Here is another reason to invest in regular pooper scooper service with Super Scoopers – dog poop can contain parasites.
 As mentioned above, internal parasites are one of the common reasons for dog butt problems.
 You don’t want to leave parasite-filled poop in your yard.